TheExotik/TheExotik/README.md

 - Hey, my name is Jessi and i'm from Brazil, i'm a Java Developer Junior;
 - Here i'll share some of my work;
 - **Most of my Source-Code are private**, i just show their functions, and how they works.
+- If you like what you see here, feel free to give me a feedback or any other kind of support you like ;)

 # Contact
 - You can found me in my [discord](https://discord.gg/nJ83UkbYue) server;